mobxjs/mobx/README.md

 })
 ```

 For applying multiple decorators on a single property, you can pass an array of decorators.
+The decorators application order is from right to left.
 ```javascript
 import { decorate, observable } from "mobx" import { serializable, primitive } from "serializr"